Congratulations! After weeks of chasing, you’ve finally convinced the prospect to book a sales demo with you. Now what?

 Typically guided by pre-programmed steps, these interactive demos guide users through key features or persona-based benefits for your product – helping visually guide prospects in software demo presentations in a step-by-step, engaging way.

-Here’s a brief look into the benefits of interactive demos:
+Here’s a brief look at the benefits of interactive demos:

 This type of interactive demo is made possible by automatically capturing screens and video steps through an extension using a no-code platform like Supademo.